Atarity/Kata/README.md

-# Todomator VS Code extension
+# Kata VS Code extension

-Todomator is a simple automator for everyday note taking needs.
+Kata is a simple automator for everyday note taking needs.
 Each note entry:
 - Saved in .md file with name like ```2018-06-13-todo.md```
 - Have an YAML meta data at the beggining of a file.
 It contains "Title" and "Tags" sections with autocompleteon.